Get started with Llama 3.1

 Agents use LLMs to choose the next step in a problem-solving process.
 They can reason at each step and make decisions based on the evolving context.

-Implementing Agents with the Vercel AI SDK
+Implementing Agents with the AI SDK

 Here's an example of an agent that solves math problems: